wo-language/wo/justifications.md

 > Type conversions between slices and array pointers can fail at runtime and don’t support the comma ok idiom, so be careful when using them!
 >
 > Learning Go

+### Standard library

+Some functions will be added as a side effect of adding in types, like the `sets` package to match the `maps` one or an option type.
+I also implement reflection for all of the types, so that counts too.

+Should Wo also have standard library functions?
+It was originally meant to just focus on language features, as opposed to something one could just import, however, if an addition to the library contributes to all of the same goals (i.e. readability) that everything else was, then it should be considered.

+Another example is [DebugString()](https://www.dolthub.com/blog/2025-01-03-gos-debug-string-pseudo-standard/).
+Not only could I have this as a default, but I could add it to existing native types, so it's a stronger contender than something that could just be an import.
+I've yet to fully explore wihch packages should be included, but it should only be something needed or utterly wanted.

+All the packages/files to be added: `sets`, `set`, `option`, `enum`, and collections

+Added, but are meant to be private: `set_fast32`, `set_fast64`, `set_faststr`

 ## Code example

 ### Go